-- Building photo in high resolution, JPEG format.
-This should be shot from a distance to include as much of your building as you feel is appropriate.
-You may include some parking lot, landscaping, sky, etc., preferably with no retouching, photo manipulation, or alteration.
-You may see examples in our maps here on line
+Building photo in high resolution, JPEG file format.
+This should be shot froma distance to include as much of the building as you feel appropriate.
+We prefer photos without alteration or photo manipulation.

 Please provide your best artwork for print layout.
 We will make a proof of your ad space (logo, building, URL, and custom imprint) and send to you for approval.

 Our Art Department will work with you to lend support designing your custom imprint- the corporate message below the map, displayed by your stakeholders and special contacts.

 Then, when we get closer to production time in autumn, we will email a link to all sponsors for final approval of their placement on the completed map